mozilla/fxa-auth-server/docs/api.md

 * email - the primary email for this account
 * authPW - the PBKDF2/HKDF stretched password as a hex string
+* service - (optional) opaque alphanumeric token to be included in verification links
+* reason - (optional) alphanumeric string indicating the reason for establishing a new session; may be "login" (the default) or "reconnect"
+* deviceName - (optional) opaque string name used by the connecting client to describe itself to the user
+* sessionLifetime - (optional) time in seconds before the `sessionToken` should expire; if missing or null then the session is valid until destroyed

 ### Request